acidrobin/ASGParsing/README.md

 The data in the multilevel and non-multilevel files is the same, except that the multilevel data contains comments attacking/ supporting other comments, while in the non-mulitlevel data, all comments attack or support the "main topic".

-To inspect the data, we first need to install two packages, then run the load_data.py script:
+To inspect the data, we first need to install three packages, then run the load_data.py script:

-pip install arglu networkx
+pip install arglu networkx pandas

 python load_data.py